Sujata018/Image-Processing/README.md

 image_compression_ASCII.py --> Compress ASCII image using bit slicing

-imageSegmentation.py --> Segment an image (in binary format) using thresholding (Ostu's method and mean of means method)
+imageSegmentation.py --> Segment an image (in binary format) using thresholding (Ostu's method and basic global thresholding method)

-imageSegmentation_ascii.py --> Segment an image (in ASCII format) using thresholding (Ostu's method and mean of means method)
+imageSegmentation_ascii.py --> Segment an image (in ASCII format) using thresholding (Ostu's method and basic global thresholding method)